Jas-DEVOPS-2403/GT-proj/README.md

 - CORS for handling cross-origin requests
 - dotenv for environment variable management
 - nodemon for development hot-reloading
+- Prisma for database operations
+- Multer for file upload handling

 ## Available Scripts